-If you've played World of Warcraft at any of its many endgames, or even while levelling, you've probably used or grouped with somebody using Deadly Boss Mods.
-It is as much a part of the game's raiding and dungeon-running environment as tanking and phat epix.
-Now it's on Patreon, letting fans contribute to development and keep it going after more than a decade as a premier piece of the raiding arsenal.
+If you’ve played World of Warcraft at any of its many endgames, or even while levelling, you’ve probably used or grouped with somebody using one of the most popular WoW addons, Deadly Boss Mods.
+It is as much a part of the game’s raiding and dungeon-running environment as tanking and phat epix.
+Now it’s on Patreon, letting fans contribute to development and keep it going after more than a decade as a premier piece of the raiding arsenal.

 WoW sits in pride of place atop our list of the best MMORPG.

 For the unfamiliar, Deadly Boss Mods is essentially an in-game how-to on each and every world boss, dungeon pack or other in-game challenge present in the game.
 It gives alerts whenever moves are used, provides cooldowns when possible, lets you know to move the hell out of the way when you’re meant to – it’s madly useful.

 It’s also updated for each and every expansion and patch at extreme speed, and generally makes the game a more fun experience for all involved.
 There’s an element of walkthrough about it, but mostly it serves as a reminder for knowledge you’ve already gained, or a way to take a look at new dungeons without having to slog through a guide first.
 You can read more about it over on the official site.